ShethSid99/ShethSid99/README.md

 - 🔭 I’m pursuing my masters's degree in Computer Science at University of Washington.

-- 🌱 I’ve 4+ years of systemasied hands-on industry experience.
+- 🌱 I’ve 4+ years of systematized hands-on industry experience.

 - 💬 Ask me about **Data, Front-end, Cloud technologies** Happy to help!